MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-users-permissions.md

 ms.author: sgroespe

 ---
-# Manage Users and Licenses to Define Who Can Sign in
+# Create Users According to the License
 The following describes how you as an administrator create users and define who can sign in to [!INCLUDE[d365fin](includes/d365fin_md.md)], and which fundamental rights different user types have according to the license.

 When users are created in [!INCLUDE[d365fin](includes/d365fin_md.md)], you can proceed to assign specific permissions to users through permission sets and to organize users in user groups for easy permission management.
-For more information, see [Manage Users' Permissions to Define What They Can Do](ui-define-granular-permissions.md).
+For more information, see [Assign Permissions to Users and Groups](ui-define-granular-permissions.md).

 The process of managing users and licenses varies depending on whether your solution is deployed online or on-premises.